juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 published: true
 ---

-In this blog post, you will learn how to create a complete machine learning pipeline that solves the problem of telling whether or not a person in a picture is showing the teeth, we will see the main challenges that this problem imposes and tackle some common problems that will arise on the process.
+In this blog post, you will learn how to create a complete machine learning pipeline that solves the problem of telling whether or not a person in a picture is showing the teeth, we will see the main challenges that this problem imposes and tackle some common problems that will arise in the process.
 By using a combination of Opencv libraries for face detection along with our own convolutional neural network for teeth recognition we will create a very capable system that could handle unseen data without losing significative performance.
 For quick prototyping, we are going to use the the Caffe deep learning framework, but you can use other cool frameworks like TensorFlow or Keras.

 At the end of this post our trained convolutional neural network will be able to detect teeth on real video with a very good precision rate!